gmdfalk/60-days-of-python/README.md

 **Concept**:
-During a 100 day period, work your way through a list of 20+ projects.
+During a 60 day period, work your way through a list of projects in a programming language of your choice.
 Create at least one GitHub commit per day.
 The idea is to get a lot of code exposure in a structured way during a relatively short amount of time and come out of the experience with something to show for it much like all the (paid) programming boot-camps that have been popping up in various countries (mainly USA though).
+Utilize Test-Driven Development from the start and get feedback on http://codereview.stackexchange.com and the IRC to keep it educational.

 **Planning**:
-Time frame will be 01.04.2014 - 10.07.2014.
+Time frame will be 21.03.2014 - 20.05.2014.
-Languages will be Python and Java with maybe some C and Haskell on the side.
+Language will be Python.
+Second iteration will be Java with maybe some C and Haskell thrown in.

-Projects will mainly be picked from https://github.com/mikar/projects though some exercises from Books, Project Euler or similar sources might make their way into this repo, too.
-Ideally, I'll find at least one FOSS project i can contribute to while I'm at it.
-A sensible goal might be 3 days per project.
+A sensible goal might be 3 days per project:
   * Day 1: Conceptual design
   * Day 2: Most of the coding
   * Day 3: Refactorization and Documentation

-Adding a fourth day to that cycle as buffer and to dabble in smaller stuff, the outcome should be up to 25 decent projects overall, so i'll update this section soon with a selection of 20-25 interesting project ideas.
+Thus, the outcome should be around 20 projects.

 **Projects**:
-Soon.

-**Preliminary checklist**:
-  * at least one web-based project with a framework like Django or Flask (a personal blog maybe?)
-  * collect some SQL database experience
-  * lots of OOP projects
-  * utilize Test-Driven Development with unittest/JUnit
-  * make a detour into pure functional programming along the way
-  * find an open-source project to contribute to even if it's just a couple of commits
-  * make some time for refactoring either periodically or towards the end of the 100 days
-  * possibly a dive into concurrency
+List coming soon.
+Projects will likely be picked from https://github.com/mikar/projects or similar sources.
+First rough draft: ~8 webbased, ~8 heavy OOP, 1 game, 1 fileops, 1 networking, 1 multimedia.

 More to come, mainly regarding project ideas and planning.
 Cheers!